The English Curriculum

 Reading at home

-At home, we expect children to read at least 5 times a week (this could be reading aloud or sharing a story), this should be with an adult a minimum of 3 times a week.
+At home, we expect children to read at least 5 times a week (this could be reading aloud or sharing a story).
+In upper key stage 2 children complete a weekly online padlet linked to their home reading.

 Daily guided reading sessions encourage children to read and analyse a variety of quality texts in small groups as well as providing children with opportunities to respond to what they have read and to read for pleasure.
 Text choice is used to differentiate comprehension and matched well to children’s needs and interest.